After you run the Batch Resize tool in Photoshop, you can walk away from the computer and return to files with the correct dimensions.

-How to Resize Images Using Batch Resize in Photoshop
+How to Batch Resize Images in Photoshop

-1. How to Prepare Your Files
+1. Prepare Your Files

 2. Start the Image Processor